Sharvin26/Socio/README.md

+This is a social network platform with features like:

+1. Register.
+2. Login.
+3. Add a new post. ( Known as scream in platform )
+4. Delete scream.
+5. View other users scream.
+6. Like scream.
+7. comment on scream.
+8. unLike scream.
+9. Update own profile.

 Configure the firebase SDK and install all the required packages.

 Packages dependencies:

+1. React
-1. express
+2. express
-2. firebase
+3. firebase
-3. firebase-functions
+4. firebase-functions
-4. firebase-admin
+5. firebase-admin
-5. busboy
+6. busboy

 To install the packages go to the `functions` directory and install the dependencies using the following command: